maplesteve/JiraTestResultReporter/README.md

 If you check the **Auto unlink issues when test passes** check box, this plugin will automatically unlink issues for all the tests changing to passed in new builds.

 If you check the **Auto override resolved issues** check box, this plugin will create new issues automatically for failing tests that are linked to already resolved issues.

+If you check the **Manually link or raise issues** check box, this plugin will allow to manually link or create issues to the failing tests in new builds also if auto raise is not enabled.

 ![image of job config settings](img/job-config1.png)